Skip to Content

 As you watch the second hand click closer to the time, you’ll want to open the app just before the time so that you can click “join” right at 7 a.m. or 1 p.m.

-What about having a child under 3 who doesn’t have a ticket or a park pass?
+What about having a child under 3 who doesn’t have a ticket?

-When getting a boarding group, the people with Park Passes will automatically be selected to join, but that shouldn’t include anybody under 3 since they don’t have tickets or a Park Pass.
-They will, however, be able to ride.
+When getting a boarding group, eligible Friends and Family will automatically be selected to join, but that shouldn’t include anybody under 3 since they don’t have tickets.
+They will, however, be able to ride if they meet the height requirements.

 guardians of the galaxy: cosmic rewind galaxarium